Grain trade: Price volatility and protections

 Price volatility greatly effects countries that are dependent on grain imports, such as certain countries in the MENA region.
 "Price volatility is a life-and-death issue for many people around the world" warned ICTSD Senior Fellow Sergio Marchi.
 "Trade policies need to incentivize investment in developing country agriculture, so that poor farmers can build resistance to future price shocks".
-Two major price volatility crises in the early 21st century, during the 2007–2008 world food price crisis and 2022 food crises, have had major negative effects on grain prices globally.
+Two major short-term price fluctuations crises in the early 21st century, during the 2007–2008 world food price crisis and 2022 food crises, have had major negative effects on grain prices globally.
 Climate change is expected to create major agricultural failures, that will continue to create volatile food price markets especially for bulk goods like grains.

 A politician, Manish Tewari, visiting a grain market in the important Punjab region of India, frequently described as the breadbasket of India.
 India's relation to the international grain market, was an important part of the 2020–2021 Indian farmers' protest -- with many of the more active protests in the Punjab region.

 Protection against international market prices has been an important part of how some countries have responded to the volitility of market prices.
 For example, farmers in the European Union, United States, and Japan are protected by agricultural subsidies.
 The European Union's programs are organized under the Common Agricultural Policy.
 The agricultural policy of the United States is demonstrated through the "farm bill", while rice production in Japan is also protected and subsidized.
 Farmers in other countries has attempted to have these policies disallowed by the World Trade Organization, or attempted to negotiate them away though the Cairns Group, at the same time the wheat boards have been reformed and many tariffs have been greatly reduced, leading to a further globalization of the industry.
 For example, in 2008 Mexico was required by the North American Free Trade Agreement (NAFTA) to remove its tariffs on US and Canadian maize.

 Similarly, protections in other contexts, such as guaranteed prices for grains in India, have been an important lifeline for small farmers in the context of further industrialization of agriculture.
 When the BJP Party government of Narendra Modi attempted to repeal guaranteed prices for farmers on key grains like wheat, farmers throughout the country rose in protest.